rust-lang/rfcs/text/0000-feature-metadata.md

 be used for general diagnostic information such as during `cargo add` or a possible `cargo info` command.

+Any tools that want the information in `doc` will require access to the manifest.
+Adding this information to the index was decided against due to concerns about bloat, but this is further discussed in [future possibilities][future-possibilities].

 ## `deprecated`

 `deprecated` should be thought of as the equivalent of the [`deprecated`]